Our process: from the first meeting to closing

 Due diligence and closing

-Coordination of seller-side due diligence with the chosen buyer.
+Coordination of seller-side due diligence and closing with the chosen buyer.

 - Virtual data room management: preparation, organization, access control.